Lilieyen/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display number of lines in /etc/passwd that are not in the pattern bin
+display number of lines in /etc starting with letters